nir6760/nir6760.github.io/contents/home.md

-I am a Master's student at Ben-Gurion University, passionately exploring the realms of Computer Vision, 3D Reconstruction, and ML/DL.
-My academic journey involves unraveling the complexities of visual data and transforming them into meaningful insights.
+I am a Computer Vision Research Engineer with a Master’s degree from Ben-Gurion University, specializing in 3D Reconstruction and Machine Learning.
+I’m passionate about transforming complex visual data into meaningful spatial understanding and developing AI-driven perception systems that bridge the gap between vision and reality.

 ## Contact Information